appdevelopmentandsuch/AnotherSoilSensor/README.md

     "pass": "", //WiFi Password for connection
-    "mqttBroker": "", //The IP address or hostname for an MQTT broker "mqttPort": 1883, //The port number of the MQTT broker "mqttUser":"", //A username for a valid MQTT user "mqttPass":"", //The password for the valid MQTT user "restUser":"", //The username you wish to use going forward to make authenticated requests to the device
+    "mqttBroker": "", //The IP address or hostname for an MQTT broker "mqttPort": 1883, //The port number of the MQTT broker "mqttUpdateInterval": 5000, //The interval in which you would like the device to publish data to the MQTT broker, in milliseconds, minimum is 500 or 0.5 seconds
+    "mqttUser":"", //A username for a valid MQTT user "mqttPass":"", //The password for the valid MQTT user "restUser":"", //The username you wish to use going forward to make authenticated requests to the device